Date: November 18, 2020

 Whether you’re focused on aesthetic appeal, durability, or maintenance levels, there’s a material for you.
 That’s why there’s no one-size-fits-all answer to the question of what type of garage door is best.
 Here is an overview of some of the most popular garage door materials, along with Artisan’s product offerings for each.

-These products typically feature large glass panels that are framed in heavy-duty aluminum.
+Glass garage doors typically feature large glass panels that are framed in heavy-duty aluminum.
 You can often choose from a variety of specialty glasses, like decorative, reflective, and tinted.
 If you’re interested in a premium aluminum-framed glass garage door, check out our Panorama series.

 Also known as polyvinyl chloride (PVC), cellular vinyl comes in both rigid and flexible forms.
 Like real wood, vinyl can be milled and shaped with standard woodworking tools.
-We offer three vinyl doors: Duet, Prelude 2, and Symphony.
+We offer three vinyl garage doors: Duet, Prelude 2, and Symphony.

 Like cellular vinyl, urethane can be used to create molded garage doors that offer the look of real wood.
 It can also be milled, shaped, and routed with traditional woodworking tools.
 We offer three urethane composite doors: Rhapsody, Quartet, and American Farmhouse.